-Measuring techniques have four essential characteristics: the extent, resolution, precision-guality and frequency of measurements.
-Extent refers to the area or distance along the river covered by each survey; resolution indicates the distance between surveyed points; precision guality is the accuracy precision of position of each surveyed point; and frequency 20 derives from the time interval between consecutive surveys of the same spatial extent or point.
+Measuring techniques have four essential characteristics: the extent, resolution, precision and frequency of measurements.
+Extent refers to the area or distance along the river covered by each survey; resolution indicates the distance between surveyed points; precision is the accuracy of position of each surveyed point; and frequency derives from the time interval between consecutive surveys of the same spatial extent or point.
 The scale of interest may vary among disciplines (e.g., geomorphology, engineering, ecology), so that a diversity of techniques is available with varying spatio-temporal windows of inquiry (Lawler, 1993).
-Even though the methods currently adopted to measure river bank erosion range from photo-electric erosion pins to terrestrial laser scanning, they only have high resolution in either time or space (Couper, 2004; Rinaldi and Darby, 2008).
+Even though the methods currently adopted to measure river bank erosion range from photo-electric erosion pins to terrestrial laser scanning, they have high resolution in either time or space (Couper, 2004; Rinaldi and Darby, 2008).

-The methods to determine bankline retreat and to estimate eroded volumes are typical of remote sensing, for instance.
-ALS and aerial photography.
+The methods to determine bankline retreat and to estimate eroded volumes are typical of remote sensing, for instance, ALS and aerial photography.
 The former technique has typical resolutions of 1 and 0.5 metres, and covers up to hundreds of square kilometres per day.
 Bailly et al., (2012) indicate decimetre vertical precision, which depends on several factors including beam footprint size, aircraft inertial measuring system, on-board GPS, vegetation cover and filtering technique.
-ALS has been successfully applied to identify river morphological features, such as bar tops (Charlton et al., 2003) and riffle-pool and step-pool sequences (Cavalli et al., 2008; Bailly et al., 2012).
+ALS has been successfully applied to identify river morphological features, such as bar tops (Charlton et al., 2003) and riffle-pool and step-pool sequences (Cavalli et al., 2008).
 In addition, sequential ALSs were used to quantify volumes of eroded banks to subsequently estimate pollutant loads, achieving reasonable results for those aims (Thoma et al., 2005).
 However, banks are particularly steep areas where this technique tends to increase the elevation uncertainty (Bangen et al., 2014).
 Therefore banks are regions where lower ALS accuracies are expected compared to horizontal and flat areas.

-- Bank retreat can also be estimated through other approaches, such as those described by Lawler (1993), that include 10 planimetric resurveys for intermediate timescales (years) and sedimentological and botanical evidence for long timescales (centuries to millennia).
-Aerial photography interpretation has also been applied to measure bank migration, which is a useful source of information, especially if historical imagery is available over extended periods of time.
-YetNevertheless, it provides only limited information on bank heights, for which ...
+Aerial photography has also been applied to measure bank migration, which is a useful source of information, especially if historical imagery is available over extended periods of time.
+Yet, it provides only limited information on bank heights.
 Thus, this planform survey technique requires other methods to estimate eroded volumes.
-For example, photogrammetry can complementary serve to quantify volumetric changes from 15 overlapping photographs (Lane et al., 2010); or ALS may to provide recent topographic elevations to and reconstruct past morphologies (Rhoades et al., 2009).
-Bank retreat can also be estimated through other approaches, such as those described by Lawler (1993), that include planimetric resurveys for intermediate timescales (years) and sedimentological and botanical evidence for long timescales (centuries to millennia). - Measuring bank erosion at the process scale involves measuring the evolution of the vertical bank profile over time and several other techniques are currently available to that end.
-Traditional methods include erosion pins and repeated cross-20 profiling, which provide two-dimensional information with resolutions that respectively depend on the number of pins and points across the profile (Lawler, 1993).
+For example, photogrammetry can serve to quantify volumetric changes from overlapping photographs (Lane et al., 2010); or ALS may provide recent topographic elevations to reconstruct past morphologies (Rhoades et al., 2009).
+Bank retreat can also be estimated through other approaches, such as those described by Lawler (1993), that include planimetric resurveys for intermediate timescales (years) and sedimentological and botanical evidence for long timescales (centuries to millennia).

+Measuring bank erosion at the process scale involves measuring the evolution of the vertical bank profile over time and several techniques are currently available to that end.
+Traditional methods include erosion pins and repeated cross-profiling, which provide two-dimensional information with resolutions that respectively depend on the number of pins and points across the profile (Lawler, 1993).
 Erosion pins are simple and effective, but their accuracy may be affected by several factors, such as subaerial processes (Couper et al., 2002).
 More advanced versions are the photo-electric erosion pins that automatically track the bank face during different erosion phases (Lawler, 2005).
-Cross-profiling can be done with GPS or 25 total stations with point accuracies of a few centimetres or millimetres, yet with spatial and temporal resolutions that may not - be sensitive to very localized or intermittent erosion (e.g., Brasington et al., 2000).
+Cross-profiling can be done with GPS or total stations with point accuracies of a few centimetres or millimetres, yet with spatial and temporal resolutions that may not be sensitive to very localized or intermittent erosion (e.g., Brasington et al., 2000).